 Final Thoughts on the Line 6 AMPLIFi TT

 Having the ability to turn any Hifi speaker or powered speaker system into a practice amp is a powerful thing.
 Even if you don’t have speakers you can still use the headphones.
 I wish the AMPLIFi TT had software to be used with computers, but the phone App is very user friendly and can be used wirelessly, so I’m still happy with it.
 It’s also a great too to use if you are learning how to record guitar.

-- Usage scenarios：This Electric Guitar amplifer is build for Practicing,Small Gathering,protable smart size with big power.Bluetooth 4.0 connect channel for recepting background music and songs
+- Usage scenarios：This Electric Guitar amplifer was created for convenient play guitar or electric guitar at home or travel,Small Gathering,protable smart size with big power.Bluetooth 4.0 connect...

 - Mute practice：Features monitor headphone out jack that can be conneced with headphone,therefore you can practice quietly or listen to music without disturbing others

-- Sound function：Multiple effect function such as Clean、Overdrive and Delay will make an excellent response
+- Sound function：Multiple effect function as Clean,Overdrive and Delay was desige on the board of guitar amp,make an excellent response

 The JOYO Jam Buddy is probably the most unique of all the practice amps on this list in that it is a pedal style amp.
 Don’t let looks deceive you though.
 This amp is built to make practicing easy and fun.